 “The Walking Dead,” which is filmed in Georgia, may be a fictional tale.
 But in reality, the state is quite apocalyptic.
-Zombies aren’t the reason though; it’s the weather, according to a new study.
+Zombies aren’t the reason though; it’s the weather, according to a recent study.

 U.S. climate officials recently released a series of maps, created by the National Oceanic and Atmospheric Administration, to illustrate how climate disasters have affected America over the last several years.